top of page

 Self-Care Skills:

-These skills enable the child to look after themselves.
-They include eating, bathing, toileting, grooming, or dressing.
+These are essential activities for kids with Down syndrome to promote self-sufficiency: They include eating, bathing, toileting, grooming, or dressing.
 Subsequently, an Occupational Therapist identifies difficulties faced in these areas.
 Typically, selected activities target areas of strengthening, coordination, grip, grasp.
 Also, environmental modifications are considered and suggested wherever necessary.
 Regular and constant medical check-ups will ensure the overall well-being of the individual.
 Regular hearing testing by an Audiologist is also mandatory.

 Occupational Therapist suggests strategies and the use of adaptive devices.
 They provide training for maximum functional independence.